• Skip to primary navigation

 I've kicked this Pineapple Cheese Ball recipe up a notch to give it even more flavor and a spicy bite.
 This cheese ball is savory and sweet with crunchy toasted pecans on the outside.
 It's always the star appetizer at every holiday party.

-This cheese ball recipe needs to be on your next cheese and crackers tray.
+This cheese ball recipe must be on your next cheese and crackers tray.
 The original recipe is an old-school Kraft recipe.
-You're going to love the new and improved flavor of this holiday favorite.
+You’ll love this holiday favorite’s new and improved flavor.

 This cheeseball is my most requested holiday appetizer because it's so good!